Let’s talk about outfits for twin babies. This is the fun stuff!

 Since multiples are often born early, it’s a good idea to have a few preemie-sized outfits on-hand.
 You can always wait to wash them (or wash only a couple), and if you don’t wind up using them, you can return or donate them.
 This is where a local twin club comes in handy.
 Many clubs keep a closet of preemie clothes to pass on to their members.

 If your babies aren’t yet big enough for newborn-sized clothes, it’s okay; just roll their sleeves and pant waistbands down to fit.
-Baggy clothes are bound to make a comeback soon anyway.
+The oversized look is totally in anyway!

 Outfits for Twin Babies: Matchy-Matchy?
 Coordinating?
 Different?